-The Student Center for Community Engagement and Inclusion (SCCEI) collaborates with campus departments to host events commemorating history and heritage of various identities.
+The Multicultural Student Center for Equity and Justice (MSCEJ) collaborates with campus departments to host events commemorating the history and heritage of various identities.
 Events scheduled to observe national awareness months are guided by UTSA registered student organizations.
 SCCEI designs educational and entertaining programs to foster awareness and provide space for celebration.
 Programming includes:

 Hispanic Heritage Month

 The UTSA community celebrates the culture, contributions, and heritage of Hispanic Americans during Hispanic Heritage Month, Sept.
 15 to Oct.
 15. The Student Center for Community Engagement and Inclusion hosts events including Calle UTSA, a street fair atmosphere with performances, activity tables, and food.